MrZLeo/Data_Structure/README.md

 It contains a lot of data structure that I learn gradually.
 I will use Java to build these data structure first and latter maybe C, C++ and Python and even Swift or Rust.

-* Here is the list of these data structure:
+* Here is the list of these data structure, most of them are the first version that implements by Java, and now I will trying to add more implements by C11:
 1. [Array](https://github.com/MrZLeo/Data_Structure/blob/master/code/Java/Array.java)
 2. [ArrayQueue](https://github.com/MrZLeo/Data_Structure/blob/master/code/Java/ArrayQueue.java)
 3. [ArrayStack](https://github.com/MrZLeo/Data_Structure/blob/master/code/Java/ArrayStack.java)